Omniverse-Web3-Labs/Introduction/docs/Deployment.md

 After the above steps, we can use the `omniverse-transaction-tool` to make omniverse transactions, and **remember to make the [configuration](https://github.com/Omniverse-Web3-Labs/omniverse-swap-tools/tree/web3-grant#configuration) of the tool first** according to your own situation.

+## Properties

+Here are some RECOMMENDED configurations for test, these are not standards but we recommend you to use these configurations in the test.
+You can define them as you wish.

+### Omniverse Chain IDs

+- BSCTEST: 0
+- SUBSTRATE: 1
+- GOERLI: 2
+- MOONBASEALPHA: 3
+- PLATON: 4
+- SEPOLIA: 5

 ## Prerequisites
 - Truffle >= v5.7.9
 - Ganache >= v7.7.5(If you want to run tests for `omniverse-evm`)